zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

 level: high
 ```

-We can summarize the detection conditions: In the process creation events (Security/4688), search for ` /dest:rdp-tcp#` in the command line field.
+We can summarise the detection conditions: In the process creation events (Security/4688), search for ` /dest:rdp-tcp#` in the command line field.
 This is exactly what we wanted, but not sufficient.
 In the first log sample, we have a more reliable indicator of the attack: the session disconnect/reconnect events with different accounts but same session name.
 We must cover that with a higher severity.
 Then, we can focus on the denied RDP connection in the last file.
 It is nothing but the Security/4825 - A user was denied the access to Remote Desktop.
 Let's write the rules now:

 ```xml
 <group name="custom,windows,security,windows_security,">